 Note: The Global Language Variables are pushed when a Language is pushed; they are considered part of the language for push publishing purposes.

 For example, if you have a Comment contentlet which is linked to a Blog contentlet through a Relationship, when you push the Comment contentlet, the related Blog contentlet will also be pushed.
+All related content is checked, and if necessary created on the receiving server before being related to the pushed Content on the Endpoint.

 Dependencies based on Relationships link Content through 1 level of Relationships.
 However Relationship dependencies also cascade.
 So for example if you have a parent-child Relationship with multiple levels, when you push Content at the bottom level of the Relationship tree, it's parent Content, grandparent Content, etc. will be pushed all the way up the relationship tree.